paucabral/florida-men-iptool/README.md

 This IP Tool (developed by the *Florida Men* team) is a web application that shows public IPv4/IPv6 information from the information fetched from [IP API](https://ipapi.co).

 <br>
-For easy access, a version of this project is deployed on *Heroku* and can be accessed from this [link](https://floridamen-iptool.herokuapp.com/).
+For easy access, a version of this project is deployed on *Heroku* and can be accessed from the URL: https://floridamen-iptool.herokuapp.com/

 ###  Developers
 - **Cabral, Jose Paulo C.** -  Frontend, Operations